A Local's Agra: 12 Questions with Rashid, a Fifth-Generation Marble Artisan

 If someone had exactly three days, what would you plan?

-Day two: Taj at sunrise.
-Breakfast at Joney's Place.
-Agra Fort after breakfast — the Musamman Burj is the most emotionally powerful spot in the city.
-An emperor imprisoned by his own son, gazing at his wife's tomb for eight years.
-Afternoon rest, then Baby Taj.
+Day two.
+Take the Taj at sunrise, then breakfast at Joney's Place.
+Agra Fort comes next, where the Musamman Burj is the most moving spot in the city — where an emperor, imprisoned by his own son, gazed out at his wife's tomb for eight years.
+Rest in the afternoon, then the Baby Taj.

-Day three: Full day to Fatehpur Sikri — leave by 8 AM, back by 2 PM.
-Stop at Akbar's Tomb in Sikandra on the way back.
-Evening in the old city — Jama Masjid, Chini Ka Rauza, farewell dinner."
+Day three.
+Give the whole day to Fatehpur Sikri — leave by 8 AM, back by 2 PM — and stop at Akbar's Tomb in Sikandra on the way back.
+Close the evening in the old city with Jama Masjid, Chini Ka Rauza, and a farewell dinner.

 What about the Yamuna River?